rommguy/react-custom-scroll/README.md

 There is also a UMD version - inside dist directory.
 In both cases **you have to include the customScroll.css** file in your page.

-wrap your content with the custom scroll component remove overflow style properties from your content root component - The custom scroll will take care of it
+Wrap your content with the custom scroll component
+Remove any overflow style properties from your content root component - The custom scroll will take care of it

 ```html